Periodic Residual Learning for Crowd Flow Forecasting: Abstract

 \section{Abstract}

-Crowd flow forecasting, e.g., predicting the crowds entering or leaving certain regions, is of great importance to real-world urban applications.
+Crowd flow forecasting, which aims to predict the crowds entering or leaving certain regions, is a fundamental task in smart cities.
 One of the key properties of crowd flow data is periodicity: a pattern that occurs at regular time intervals, such as a weekly pattern.
-To capture such periodicity, existing studies either explicitly model it based on the periodic hidden states or implicitly learn it by feeding all periodic segments into neural networks.
-In this paper, we devise a novel periodic residual learning network (PRNet) for better modeling the periodicity in crowd flow data.
-Differing from existing methods, PRNet frames the crowd flow forecasting as a periodic residual learning problem by modeling the deviation between the input (the previous time period) and the output (the future time period).
-As compared to predicting highly dynamic crowd flows directly, learning such stationary deviation is much easier, which thus facilitates the model training.
-Besides, the learned deviation enables the network to produce the residual between future conditions and its corresponding weekly observations at each time interval, and therefore contributes to substantially better predictions.
-We further propose a lightweight Spatial-Channel Enhanced Encoder to build more powerful region representations, by jointly capturing global spatial correlations and temporal dependencies.
-Experimental results on two real-world datasets demonstrate that PRNet outperforms the state-of-the-art methods in terms of both accuracy and robustness.
+To capture such periodicity, existing studies either fuse the periodic hidden states into channels for networks to learn or apply extra periodic strategies to the network architecture.
+In this paper, we devise a novel periodic residual learning network (PRNet) for a better modeling of periodicity in crowd flow data.
+Unlike existing methods, PRNet frames the crowd flow forecasting as a periodic residual learning problem by modeling the variation between the inputs (the previous time period) and the outputs (the future time period).
+Compared to directly predicting crowd flows that are highly dynamic, learning more stationary deviation is much easier, which thus facilitates the model training.
+Besides, the learned variation enables the network to produce the residual between future conditions and its corresponding weekly observations at each time interval, and therefore contributes to substantially more accurate multi-step ahead predictions.
+Extensive experiments show that PRNet can be easily integrated into existing models to enhance their predictive performance.